AI Washing Securities Fraud Lawyer

 Claim Filing

-Depending on the forum, your attorney will file a FINRA arbitration demand, federal court complaint, or SEC tip.
-The filing will detail the false AI claims, your reliance on those claims, and the resulting damages.
+Depending on the forum, your attorney will file a FINRA arbitration demand, federal or state court complaint, or related regulatory complaint.
+A regulatory complaint can support enforcement review, but an investor seeking damages usually needs a separate arbitration or court claim that details the false AI statements, reliance, loss causation, and resulting damages.

 Discovery